 We recommend that all LLC owners take a look at their operating agreements and consult with an experienced California business attorney to determine whether any modifications are necessary in light of the changes to California’s LLC law.

-Yee Law Group, PC: Sacramento and Roseville Area Business Lawyers
+Yee Law Group Inc.: Sacramento and Roseville Area Business Lawyers

 At Yee Law Group Inc., your business is our business.
 We partner with our business clients to provide them counsel they can rely on so they can focus on growing their business.
 The business world is fraught with challenges; your business lawyers should be ready to face those challenges with you head-on.
 If your business needs reliable, accessible, and personalized counsel, we welcome the opportunity to see how we can help.
 Please give us a call at (916) 599-7297.
 We look forward to the privilege of being your attorneys.